ookami42/ookami42.github.io/README.md

 - **Automatic installation of everything at once**

 ## Attention ⚠️
-The original script was created by MELLY and modified by YUKI to work correctly.
+The original script was created by CLEM and modified by YUKI to work correctly.

 ## How to use ⁉️
 - Open **PowerShell as Administrator**